jeffreytse/zsh-vi-mode/README.md

 ## 🤔 Why ZVM?

-Maybe you have experienced the default Vi mode in ZSH, after turning on the default Vi mode, you gradually found that it had many problems, some features were not perfect or non-existent, and some behaviors even were different from the native Vi(Vim) mode.
+Maybe you have experienced the default Vi mode in Zsh, after turning on the default Vi mode, you gradually found that it had many problems, some features were not perfect or non-existent, and some behaviors even were different from the native Vi(Vim) mode.